BOJ's Shirai says stimulus support will continue well into 2016

 But Shirai said it will take until fiscal 2016 for consumer inflation to reach 2 percent, because households and companies will need time to adjust to price rises after 15 years of deflation.

-She was also more pessimistic about the economic outlook than other board members, saying there were risks to the outlook.
+She was also more pessistic about the economic outlook than other board members, saying there were risks to the outlook.

 There was also a risk household spending may lose momentum if wages don't increase enough to make up for the rising cost of living from inflation, and a two-stage increase in the sales tax hike, Shirai said.

-Some in the board feel the extraordinary stimulus program shouldn't be maintained for too long because doing so will make exiting the policy more difficult.
+Some in the board feel the extraordinary stimulus programme shouldn't be maintained for too long because doing so will make exiting the policy more difficult.

 (Editing by Eric Meijer)